Seven (Brooke Ligertwood album)

-Seven is the first live album by New Zealand singer-songwriter Brooke Ligertwood and her seventh solo album overall.
+Seven is the first live album by New Zealand singer-songwriter Brooke Ligertwood (Note: It is also her first album be released under her married name, with previous albums being released under her maiden name Brooke Fraser.), and her seventh solo album overall.
 It was released on 25 February 2022, via Sparrow Records and Capitol Christian Music Group.
 The album features a guest appearance by Brandon Lake.
 The album was recorded on 11 November 2021, at The Belonging Co in Nashville, Tennessee.
 Ligertwood collaborated with Jason Ingram in handling the production of the album.

 The album has been supported by the release of "A Thousand Hallelujahs" and "Honey in the Rock" as singles.
 "A Thousand Hallelujahs" peaked at number 44 on the US Hot Christian Songs chart.
 "Honey in the Rock" peaked at number seven on the Hot Christian Songs chart.
 "Nineveh" was also released as promotional single.

 Seven debuted at number 36 on the New Zealand Top 40 Albums chart, and at number 15 on the Top Christian Albums chart in the United States.
 Seven received two GMA Dove Award nominations for Worship Album of the Year and Recorded Music Packaging of the Year at the 2022 GMA Dove Awards.